 It’s a topic that no one wants to think about.
-Yet, divorce has become more of a common part of life than most people would like to acknowledge, with about 40-50% of married couples in the United States divorcing.1 No one plans for this to occur—but if it does, you want to be prepared financially for the transition ahead.
+No one plans for this to occur—but if it does, you want to be prepared financially for the transition ahead.

 Divorce can be a draining process on both your emotions and your finances.
 In addition to the financial considerations that arise throughout the divorce procedure, you will also have much to review, update or change financially after the divorce is final.
-No matter your situation, transitioning from a lifestyle that accommodated potentially two incomes and many shared expenses, accounts, and so on to a single income budget and lifestyle is a change that requires careful planning and implementation.
+No matter your situation, transitioning from a lifestyle that accommodates potentially two incomes and many shared expenses and accounts to a single income budget and lifestyle is a change that requires careful planning and implementation.

 A financial advisor can assist in this process and help get you acclimated to this new phase of life.
 Several post-divorce financial considerations that you should discuss and review with your financial advisor include: